stalj/prg-basics/08-FileHandling/_FileHandling.md

    ```

 1. A file report.txt contains an email with shopping report.
 Write a program that calculates the total value of money spent.

+   > Hint: To open and read a text file that contains special characters (like the Euro sign €), you need to ensure that the file is read using the correct character encoding.
+The most common encoding for such cases is UTF-8, which supports a wide range of characters, including special symbols.
+Here is an example use of the open() function:\
+   open("example.txt", "r", encoding="utf-8")

    ```python
    ###